jakenguyen0118/pokemon-crud/README.md

 | POST   | /pokemon     | 200  | Create Object    |
 | PUT    | /pokemon/:id | 200  | Updated Object   |

-## Setup/Configure the controller in the controllers folder

-## Test each Route using Postman